adahooniłigii, 1956-11-01, pages 1-3

 Mr. Lawrence Davis wolyé gha’diit’aahii Tségháhoodzánígi sidáhígíí.

-The one that seats at the Navajo Tribal Council at Window Rock is Mr. Lawrence Davis.
+The lawyer that seats at the Navajo Tribal Council at Window Rock is Mr. Lawrence Davis.

 Diné ła’ Paul Williams wolyéego bilagáana yił ’ahainít’énę́ę yaa ch’ínááhoní’ą́.